purzelrakete/bandit/README.md

 and `bandit-job -kind reduce`.
 You can also run over the logs wiht `bandit-job -kind poll`.
 See `bandit-job -h` for information.

-## Bandit Algorithms
+## Strategy Algorithms

 You can currently choose between Epsilon Greedy, UCB1, Softmax, and Thompson ([see, e.g., Chapelle & Li, 2011 ](http://books.nips.cc/papers/files/nips24/NIPS2011_1232.pdf)).
 See the godoc for detailed information.

 ## Snapshots and delayed bandits

-You can configure your bandit to get it's internal state from a snapshot like
+You can configure your strategy to get it's internal state from a snapshot like
 this:

 [
   {
     "experiment_name": "shape-20130822",
-    "bandit": "softmax",
+    "strategy": "softmax",
     "parameters": [0.1],
     "snapshot": "snapshot.tsv",
     "snapshot-poll-seconds": 60,